benvenker/manual-invoices/README.md

 ap-portal
 =========

-This application is a portal for the HBC Accounts Payable division.
+This application is a portal for the Accounts Payable division.
 It's current aims are to provide functionality to suppor the following business needs:

  - A centralized location to house and create documentation related to Acounts Payable (AP) business processes and job functions.
  - A more automated, controlled process of manual invoice entry for the HBC AP Offshore team.